Gili99/stark-project/ml/README.md

         * --saving_path = path to save models while training, assumes path exists'

 - NN_trainer.py: Responsible for the training of the neural network model

-- NN_util.py: Contains several utility functions for the neural network model
+- NN_util.py: Contains several utility functions for the folder

 - SVM_RF.py: Runs the SVM and RF models and presents their results

 - VIS_heatmap.py: Creates a visual heatmap for grid searches

-- VIS_model.py: Performs a visualization of different models
+- VIS_model.py: Performs a visualization of different supervised models